101 Steps to quality improvement | part 3

 What could go wrong – 7 steps you shouldn’t take?

-- A constraint is set before you start. e.g you can change everything but staff should still be allowed to wear their own clothes, it seems innocuous, but imagine looking at processes in a care home or hospice where infection control is failing.
+- A constraint is set before you start. e.g you can change everything but staff should still be allowed to wear their own clothes, it seems innocuous, but imagine looking at processes in a care home where infection control is failing.

 - If your charity has a set of core values and beliefs, what you examine and change must be sympathetic to them.
 If you don’t you have to understand what people’s values and beliefs are about their work and the organisation, so you must work with that